 I was chosen by Colorado Governor Jared Polis to be a part of the Institute of Cannabis Research Governing Board.

 One of my major areas of research is the methodology and conduct of clinical trials.
 I have done over 25 clinical trials; most of these have been on Parkinson disease.
-I am the lead investigator in the International Parkinson Disease Study Group.
-Right now, I am researching how well CBD treats the motor symptoms of Parkinson’s disease.
+I was the lead investigator in the International Parkinson Disease Study Group.
+My most current research focused on how well CBD treats the motor symptoms of Parkinson’s disease.

 Adjunct Movement Disorders Providers